A Survey of Zero-shot Generalisation in Deep Reinforcement Learning: Formalising Zero-shot Generalisation In Reinforcement Learning

 \subsection{Training And Testing Contexts}

 We now describe the class of generalisation problems we focus on, using the CMDP formalism.
-As mentioned, the need for generalisation emerges from a difference between the training and testing environments, and so we want to specify both a set of training context-MDPs and a testing set.
-We specify these sets of context-MDPs by their contexts, as the context uniquely determines the MDP\@.
+As mentioned, the need for generalisation emerges from a difference between the training and testing environment instances, and so we want to specify both a set of training context-MDPs and a testing set.
+We specify these sets of context-MDPs by their context sets, as the context uniquely determines the MDP\@.

+First, we need to describe how to use training and testing context sets to create new CMDPs.